alessandropedone/sparse-matrix/README.md

     explain why parallel implementation of compress is slower, put a test about this [keep compress_parallel in order to see the parallelization overhead] please run multiple times,
     results interpretation,
-    strucutre of the code and the output)
+    structure of the code and the output)